-Waste containing free liquids as determined using the Paint Filter Liquids Test (EPA Method 9095: Test Methods for Evaluating Solid Wastes, Physical/Chemical Methods, EPA Publication No. SW-846) will not be accepted for direct disposal unless it is: (i) bulk or noncontainerized liquid waste that is household waste other than septic waste, or leachate or gas condensate derived from the facility and managed/disposed of in accordance with the Part III, Site Development Plan or (ii) containerized liquid waste that is designed to hold liquids for use other than storage, or that is household waste.
+Waste containing free liquids as determined using the Paint Filter Liquids Test (EPA Method 9095: Test Methods for Evaluating Solid Wastes, Physical/Chemical Methods, EPA Publication No. SW-846) will not be accepted for direct disposal unless it is: (i) bulk or noncontainerized liquid waste that is household waste other than septic waste, or leachate or gas condensate derived from the facility and managed/disposed of in accordance with the Part III, Site Development Plan or (ii) containerized liquid waste that is in a small container similar in size to that normally found in household waste, in a container that is designed to hold liquids for use other than storage, or that is household waste.
 Other than these exceptions, if a waste contains free liquids or is otherwise not certified as passing the Paint Filter Test, it will not be accepted for direct disposal, but is allowed to be accepted for on-site solidification/processing, provided that the waste is an approved waste stream and that it is processed in accordance with the approved operational procedures included in §8.2.2, On-Site Liquid Waste Processing of this SWAP.

-4.0 WASTE APPROVAL UPDATES
+WASTE APPROVAL UPDATES 4.0

 The GWP for special wastes will be assigned an expiration date not to exceed three years unless otherwise required or approved by the TCEQ.
 The City of Edinburg requires the generator/customer to provide notification and additional process and/or chemical analysis data in the event there are changes in the process from which the waste is produced.
 At a minimum, all special waste streams approved and accepted for disposal will be reevaluated prior to the expiration date or if the generator submits additional information after a process change, to include an electronic review if there is no change in process or additional information.
-Updated analytical may be requested but may not be required for the renewal if the generator certifies that there has not been a change in process.
+Updated analytical data for representative samples collected within recent year may be requested but may not be required for the renewal if the generator certifies that there has not been a change in process.